Securing Our Food: A Summer Undergraduate Research Fellowship at Virginia Tech 2017-2026

 Picture

-Zahria Duncan (on left; VT-REEL 2018) is currently a senior majoring in Environmental Science.
+Zahria Duncan (on left; VT-REEL 2018) earned a Bachelors degree in Environmental Science.
+She now works as a laboratory technician at Cymer-Dayton.

 How did participating in VT-REEL improve your laboratory skills or understanding of science?